honouredev/git-and-git-hub-tutorial/readme.md

 # Git intro

-This is a project on Git Lecture
+This is a project on Git Lecture.

+New update added.